src-d/blog/content/post/review-programs-with-graphs.md

 A very brief recap of GG-NN, a recurrent network from a family of “Message Passing Neural Networks”.

 *Input*: a graph, *Output*: a sequence.
-Proposed implementaion uses GRU, unrolls the recurrence for a fixed number of steps and use truncated backpropagation through time in order to compute gradients.
+Proposed implementation uses GRU, unrolls the recurrence for a fixed number of steps and use truncated backpropagation through time in order to compute gradients.

 The idea is: